emre79mcyp/Kripti_BOT/README.md

 Logging and Monitoring: The bot logs various events, errors, and performance metrics to a log file, providing visibility into its operation and decision-making.

 In summary, the "KriptiBot" is an advanced cryptocurrency trading bot that leverages machine learning and comprehensive technical analysis to navigate the crypto markets, with a focus on adaptive risk management and performance optimization.

+AI-powered trading bot using machine learning (ML) with a focus on the Binance cryptocurrency exchange.
+Here’s a breakdown of its key components and functionality:

+Setup and Initialization
+Libraries and Imports: It imports libraries for web requests, data processing, ML (XGBoost), logging, and more.
+API Configuration: It sets up API keys and endpoints to interact with Binance.
+Trading Parameters: Several attributes are defined in the class, such as stop-loss, take-profit percentages, and model parameters.
+Logger Setup: It configures logging for tracking bot activity and errors.
+Core Functions
+API Interaction:

+sign_request(): Creates a signed API request using HMAC SHA-256. make_api_request(): Executes the API calls to Binance. validate_api_keys(): Checks API key validity. fetch_ohlcv(): Retrieves historical price data (OHLCV format) from Binance.
+Technical Indicators:

+Calculates indicators like SMA, RSI, MACD, ATR, and Bollinger Bands, using these to support trade decisions.
+AI Signal Generation:

+generate_ai_signal(): Uses an XGBoost model to predict buy/sell signals based on the latest market data. analyze_multiple_timeframes(): Aggregates signals across multiple timeframes for improved decision-making.
+Trade Execution and Risk Management:

+execute_trade(): Manages trade execution based on AI signals, risk limits, and market conditions. simulate_trade(): Allows backtesting by simulating trade outcomes. calculate_position_size(): Calculates the size of each position based on risk management rules.
+Performance Monitoring:

+Tracks metrics like win rate, average profit, and calculates advanced metrics like Sharpe Ratio and max drawdown.
+Dynamic Adjustments: Adjusts risk parameters if recent performance falls below a threshold.
+Machine Learning and Model Management
+Model Training and Optimization:

+retrain_model(): Retrains the model on new data if performance drops. optimize_hyperparameters(): Uses grid search to optimize XGBoost hyperparameters for better accuracy.
+State Persistence:

+Saves and loads the bot’s state, model, and performance data using pickle.
+Main Loop
+run(): The bot’s main loop, which continuously:
+Validates API keys.
+Fetches data and indicators.
+Analyzes signals across timeframes.
+Executes or simulates trades based on AI predictions.
+Logs metrics, saves state, and optimizes the model periodically.
+Summary: This bot combines trading signals, technical analysis, and AI-based decision-making to autonomously execute trades while managing risk dynamically.